-6.1 Submissions of EC claims will not be valid without independent and current supporting evidence.
+- 6.1 Submissions of EC claims will not be valid without independent and current supporting evidence.
 This evidence must be submitted online with your EC claim.
-You must provide evidence for every claim submission that you make, irrespective of whether you have provided it with any other claim.

-Further information and guidance on evidence requirements can be found on the Extenuating Circumstances web page.

-6.2 Where some or all evidence is not available at the time of submission of the EC claim you must detail this in your EC claim notifying the University as to why your evidence is not available.
+You must provide evidence for every claim submission that you make, irrespective of whether you have provided it with any other claim. - Further information and guidance on evidence requirements can be found on the Extenuating Circumstances web page. - 6.2 Where some or all evidence is not available at the time of submission of the EC claim you must detail this in your EC claim notifying the University as to why your evidence is not available.
 You will receive email notification, in response to your EC claim, that the evidence must be submitted within 14 calendar days of the email.
-If the evidence is not received within the 14 calendar days, a decision will be reached on the claim based on what was submitted.

-6.3 Late evidence to support a claim submitted by the deadline may exceptionally be considered where you are able to show good reason why the evidence could not be provided with the EC claim when it was originally submitted.

-Evidence received after the Progression and Award Board (PAB) where the evidence was submitted to support an EC claim cannot be considered.
-Once a PAB has met, any opportunity to challenge a mark or submission must be done so through an Academic Appeal.

-- 6.4 Where you have a Greenwich Inclusion Plan (GIP) that confirms and supports that you have a fluctuating mental health condition and/or long-term medical condition, you can submit a copy of your GIP as evidence to support a claim. - 6.5 Where you have a Greenwich Inclusion Plan (GIP) that confirms and supports a specific learning difficulty, you can submit a copy of your GIP as evidence to support your claim. - 6.6 If your extenuating circumstances are unrelated to your long-term condition, you must submit your EC claim with the appropriate supporting evidence.

-Further information and guidance on evidence requirements can be found on the Extenuating Circumstances web page. webpage

-6.7 We reserve the right to check the authenticity of all documentation submitted as part of an extenuating circumstances claim.
-If we believe that you have submitted evidence which may not be genuine, you may be referred to the university's Student Disciplinary Procedure.
+If the evidence is not received within the 14 calendar days, a decision will be reached on the claim based on what was submitted. - 6.3 Where you have a Greenwich Inclusion Plan (GIP) that confirms and supports that you have a fluctuating mental health condition and/or long-term medical condition, you can submit a copy of your GIP as evidence to support a claim. - 6.4 Where you have a Greenwich Inclusion Plan (GIP) that confirms and supports a specific learning difficulty, you can submit a copy of your GIP as evidence to support your claim. - 6.5 If your extenuating circumstances are unrelated to your long-term condition, you must submit your EC claim with the appropriate supporting evidence. - Further information and guidance on evidence requirements can be found on the Extenuating Circumstances web page. webpage - 6.6 We reserve the right to check the authenticity of all documentation submitted as part of an extenuating circumstances claim.
+If at any time, including after an initial outcome has been made, we believe that you have submitted evidence which may not be genuine, you may be referred to the university's Student Disciplinary Procedure.
+Consideration of your extenuating circumstances claim will be suspended until the outcome of the disciplinary process has been completed.